 Mike’s past experience includes research in the Pulmonary Function Lab at the Veteran’s Administration Medical Center.
 Other accomplishments include the development of a Pulmonary Rehabilitation Program, Quality Assurance Program and an Education/Inservice Curriculum, along with a successful Medical Records audit program and other roles in management.
 He values his experience gained while volunteering for the Red Cross, translating for spanish speaking victims during the 1994 Northridge Earthquake and also working with the Red Crescent in Bangladesh after over 138,000 lives were lost during a cyclone, leaving 10 million homeless.

 In his personal life, Mike’s military service includes three honorable discharges with the United States Marine Corps while on Active Duty and as a Reservist with Special Operations Capable units, specializing in Stinger Missiles & as an Infantry Armorer, from Desert Storm through Operation Iraqi Freedom, participating in humanitarian operations and combat missions, along with successful completion of the USMC Staff Non-Commissioned Officer Academy.
 Mike has enjoyed and trained in various martial arts since age 10 and is a 4th Degree Black Belt.
 He enjoys his family, pets, travel, military history, martial arts, Old School Hip Hop (before it was “Old School“), Spartan Races and 1/2 marathons.
-Mike joined a team with an international organization for a cardio thoracic surgery Medical Mission last year and looks forward to upcoming missions.
+Mike has joined a team with an international organization for cardiothoracic surgery medical missions and looks forward to more missions.